 2) Distance measured in the direction of incident rays is taken as positive.

-3) Distance measured in the direction opposite to that of incident rays is taken as negative.
+3) Distance measured in the direction opposite to that of the incident rays is taken as negative.

-4) Distance above the principal axis as positive and below the principal axis as negative.
+4) Distance above the principal axis is positive, and below the principal axis is negative.

 $u=-10 \mathrm{~cm}$